f5devcentral/f5-agility-labs-nginx/docs/class15/class15.rst

 AIGW acts as a hub for integration and streamlining of AI applications with AI services (OpenAI, Anthropic, Mistral, Ollama, etc.).
-Now that we have an understanding of what AI Gateway is and how it works we will need to achive the bellow architecture.
+Now that we have an understanding of what AI Gateway is and how it works we will need to achieve the below architecture.

 General use cases: